ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Naive Bayes:** A simple probabilistic classification algorithm based on Bayes' theorem.

-**Natural Language Processing (NLP):** A field of AI that enables machines to understand, generate, and interact with human language, revolutionizing content creation and chatbots.
+**Natural Language Processing (NLP):** A field of AI that enables machines to understand, generate, and interact with human language, revolutionizing content creation and chat bots.

 **Nearest Neighbor:** A machine learning algorithm that predicts a target variable based on its similarity to other values in the dataset.